astrochili/vscode-defold/README.md

 > Displayed if the [`tomblind.local-lua-debugger-vscode`](#extensions) extension is installed.

-To run the game for debugging with breakpoints, it's required to [start the debugger](#debugger) on the game side.
+To debug the game with breakpoints, it's required to [start the debugger](#breakpoints) on the game side.
 These files allow you to do that.

 #### Launch Configuration